-It is important to consider that an HEI score for an individual based on one or several days of intake data does not represent usual intake and that meeting dietary recommendations is meant to be achieved over time.
+It is important to consider that an HEI score at the individual or person level based on one or several days of intake data does not represent usual intake and that meeting dietary recommendations is meant to be achieved over time.

 The SAS programs can be used to calculate mean HEI total and component scores for individuals.
 The first set of programs calculate the HEI for each day of intake data regardless of how many ASA24 intake days are available from each person.
 The second set of programs correctly calculate ratios used in the HEI algorithm when a Respondent has more than one day of ASA24 intake data.
 For example, in the second program:

 The cup equivalents of total fruit summed over x days is divided by the total energy summed over the x days:

 ∑ total fruit over x days

 ∑ total energy over x days

 total fruit/total energy per day

 The ratio is compared with the HEI standard on a cup equivalent per 1000 kcal basis as are many HEI components.

 To calculate HEI scores for each intake day regardless of how many recalls are available per person: